tigersmuseum/soldiers/doc/parsing.md

 # Regular expressions

-Some fixes can be made using find and replace in an editor that supports regular expressions:
+Some fixes can be made using 'find and replace'note in an editor that supports regular expressions:

 * Forenames in an initials field: